project-tsurugi/tsurugi_fdw/README.md

     make install_dependencies
     ```

-    Or in case when PostgreSQL is installed in a custom location,
+    If tsurugi_fdw could not cloned into the "contrib" directory in PostgreSQL,
-    add a directory of pg_config to PATH and use
+    add the directory of pg_config to PATH and use "USE_PGXS=1".

     ```sh
     make install_dependencies USE_PGXS=1